n-predicate-builder/NPredicateBuilder.Base/README.md

 }
 ```

-Add single queries with the Add or Or logic by creating methods and returning the query object.
+Create queries with the "Add" or "Or" logic by creating methods and returning the query object.

 ```csharp
 public class PeopleQuery : BaseQuery<People>